853 Classified Grievance or Complaint

 2. Step 2: Discussion with Next Higher Level of Management

-If the employee and the immediate supervisor are not able to reach a mutually satisfactory resolution to the complaint, the employee may request in writing within fifteen (15) working days to HRS that his/her complaint be elevated to Step 2.
-The next level of management will schedule a face-to-face meeting with the employee to discuss his/her complaint within fifteen (15) working days.
-The procedure and time limits for the next level of supervisor shall be the same as outlined in Step 1.
-If the employee fails to request that his/her complaint be moved to Step 2 within the specified timeframe, it shall be deemed that the employee has waived the right to further consideration, and the complaint shall be deemed resolved at Step 1 and may not be raised again.
+If the employee and the immediate supervisor cannot reach a mutually satisfactory resolution to the complaint, the employee may request in writing within fifteen (15) working days to HRS that their complaint be elevated to Step 2.
+The next level of management will schedule an in-person or synchronous online meeting with the employee to discuss their complaint within fifteen (15) working days.
+The procedure and time limits for the next level supervisor shall be the same as outlined in Step 1.
+If the employee fails to request that their complaint be moved to Step 2 within the specified timeframe, it shall be deemed that the employee has waived the right to further consideration, and the complaint shall be deemed resolved at Step 1 and may not be raised again.

 3. Step 3: Provost/Vice President Review

-If the employee and the next higher level of management are unable to reach a mutually satisfactory resolution to the complaint, the employee may request HRS in writing within fifteen (15) working days that his/her complaint be reviewed by the Provost/Vice President (dependent on which division the employee is assigned).
-If the employee fails to request that his/her complaint be moved to Step 3 within the specified timeframe, it shall be deemed that the employee has waived the right to further consideration, and the complaint shall be deemed resolved at Step 2 and may not be raised again.
+If the employee and the next higher level of management cannot reach a mutually satisfactory resolution to the complaint, the employee may request in writing within fifteen (15) working days that HRS move their complaint to the Provost or appropriate Vice President for review.
+If the employee fails to request that their complaint be moved to Step 3 within the specified timeframe, it shall be deemed that the employee has waived their right to further consideration, and the complaint shall be deemed resolved at Step 2 and may not be raised again.

-The Provost/Vice President will review the employee complaint and conduct a face-to-face interview with the employee.
-The decision regarding the complaint will be communicated to the employee within fifteen (15) working days from the date of the discussion with the employee.
-The Provost/Vice President’s decision regarding the complaint shall be final and binding as to all parties concerned.
+The Provost/Vice President will review the employee complaint and conduct either an in-person or synchronous online meeting with the employee.
+Their decision regarding the complaint will be communicated to the employee within fifteen (15) working days from the date of the discussion with the employee.
+The Provost/Vice President’s decision regarding the complaint shall be final and binding.

 VII.
 Maintenance of Records

-Copies of written grievances, complaints, and related materials shall be maintained in the office of HRS.
-Copies of grievances and complaints and accompanying responses should be maintained for a least three (3) years.
+Copies of written grievances and complaints, and accompanying responses, along with supporting documentation, shall be maintained in the office of HRS for a least three (3) years.

-References: T.C.A. § 49-8-117; Policies 26 Discrimination and Harassment Based on Protected Categories Other Than Sex; 27 Misconduct, Discrimination, and Harassment Based on Sex (Including Pregnancy, Sexual Orientation, and Gender Identity/Expression); 29 Title IX Compliance; 110 Cases Heard Pursuant to the Uniform Administrative Procedures Act.
+References: T.C.A. § 49-8-117; Policies 26 Discrimination and Harassment Based on Protected Categories Other Than Sex; 27 Misconduct, Discrimination, and Harassment Based on Sex (Including Pregnancy, Sexual Orientation, and Gender Identity/Expression); 29 Title IX Compliance; 110 Cases Heard Pursuant to the Uniform Administrative Procedures Act; 810 Performance Evaluations.